mingchen/docker-android-build-box/README.md

 As of 1.23.0, `jenv` is used to switch `java` versions.
 Versions prior to 1.23.0 used `update-alternatives`; brief documentation is available [here](https://github.com/mingchen/docker-android-build-box/tree/95fde4a765cecf6d43b084190394fd43bef5bfd1#choose-the-system-java-version).

-Please also see the [installed java versions matrix](COMPATIBILITY.md#Installed-Java-Versions-Matrix).
+Please also see the [installed java versions matrix](COMPATIBILITY.md#Installed-Java-Versions-Matrix) for the installed java versions and the [caches section](#jenv cache) on how to cache the global java version.

 The following documentation is for `jenv`.
 Please note that if the container is removed, that is run with the `-rm` flag, changes will not persist.